Brindha007/devTinderUI/README.md

 - NavBar should update as soon as user logs in
 - Refactor our code to add constants file + create a component folder

+# PART 3
+- If token present then it should not logout on page refresh
+- Should not access other pages without login

 Body
     NavBar
     Route=/ => Feed